S-a-m-K/cyclistic_case_study/README.md

 <img width="990" alt="image" src="https://github.com/user-attachments/assets/dc992fae-9a66-4d21-a99d-93c893202151">

-"In the weekday view, members consistently exhibit the same riding behavior, with an average ride time of 10-12 minutes from Monday to Sunday.
-In contrast, the ride duration for casual riders increases as the weekend approaches."
+In the weekday view, members consistently exhibit the same riding behavior, with an average ride time of 10-12 minutes from Monday to Sunday.
+In contrast, the ride duration for casual riders increases as the weekend approaches.

 <img width="985" alt="image" src="https://github.com/user-attachments/assets/e698e4c2-611a-43c2-931a-a310f29e7219">

 In contrast, casual riders experience variations in ride time during spring, likely due to temperature changes.
 Generally, casual riders have about twice the ride time of members, while members tend to ride much more frequently than casuals.
 This suggests that members primarily use the bikes for commuting, whereas casual riders use them for leisure purposes.

-However, to better understand the differences between these two groups, we need to analyze the start and destination stations."
+However, to better understand the differences between these two groups, we need to analyze the start and destination stations.

 <img width="1001" alt="image" src="https://github.com/user-attachments/assets/68928be2-b553-4771-ad9f-fb1edc402469">

-"The analysis of the start and end stations shows that members often begin their rides in residential areas, universities, schools, banks, factories, and railway stations.
+The analysis of the start and end stations shows that members often begin their rides in residential areas, universities, schools, banks, factories, and railway stations.
 Casual riders, on the other hand, tend to start from recreational areas such as parks, ports, aquariums, beaches, and museums.
 This trend is also reflected in the destination stations.

-Based on this, I conclude that members primarily use the bikes for their daily commute, while casual riders mostly use them for leisure activities."
+Based on this, I conclude that members primarily use the bikes for their daily commute, while casual riders mostly use them for leisure activities.

 ### Summary: